Sea of Serenity.Net

 Private Mystery Circle is one of the more confusing songs in SeraMyu.
 If you’ve ever wondered “Wait.
 What.
 What was that?” hopefully this will explain it!

 This song MUST be seen in context of ufology and the events of the Black Lady musicals.
-Throughout this song it seems more and more people are being replaced with droids.
-Think back to some scenes in the Black Moon arc of the manga and it makes more sense.
-Basically this is a song that seems cute and sounds innocent but the lyrics have increasingly creepier hidden meanings.
+Throughout the song, it seems more and more people are being replaced with droids.
+Thinking back to some scenes in the Black Moon arc of the manga, and it makes more sense.
+Basically this is a song that seems cute and sounds innocent, but the lyrics have increasingly creepier hidden meanings.

 I found stars, something I’d never seen